 Finally, tile, like linoleum, is water resistant.
 It has the advantage of allowing water to evaporate if it penetrates the tile surface.
 Unfortunately, it isn’t an exact science, and if there is water continuously, it wouldn’t have the time to evaporate, and it could damage the wood underneath.

-If you start to notice a white residue on your floor, this is likely to be road salt.
+Therefore, if you start to notice a white residue on your floor, this is likely to be road salt.
 Here is what to do about it.

 On the inside, a fine fabric doormat should be used to wipe up smaller bits of dirt and absorb moisture.
-Be sure to keep an eye on how soaked the mat gets and swap it before if gets so damp that it causes damage to the floor underneath it.
+Be sure to keep an eye on how soaked the mat gets and swap it before it gets so damp that it causes damage to the floor underneath it.

 Encourage people to take their shoes off and leave them by the front door.
 During winter it is also a good idea to keep a boot tray in your entryway that can catch any melted snow.
 This way you can shake off the tray or pour out the water rather than having to mop.